sparsh-ai/recohut/01-foundations/language/python/README.md

 ### Joins and Aggregations

-Using pandas for advanced joins and aggregation operations.
+Using pandas and polars for advanced joins and aggregation operations.

+Resources - Stratascratch

+### Developer Best Practices

+- Testing - Unittest and Pytest
+- Logging

 ## Advantages of using Python for Data engineering